 To support students with disabilities, universities need to continue to strive to incorporate universal design learning that emphasizes course design accessibility and flexibility in examination.
 This includes providing mental health support for students, helping them get proper accommodations, and ensuring that faculty members are properly trained and informed on how they can be partners with the disability office to ensure student success across the board.
 By incorporating universal design learning into student academics to help universities look at what accessibility looks like in the new normal of online learning and how those lessons can help in a post-pandemic college environment.

-Symplicity Accommodate can help universities achieve a better environment and support system for their disabled students.
+Symplicity Accommodate can help universities achieve a better environment and support system for their students with a disabilits.
 With Symplicity Accommodate, universities can build a culture of accessibility by modernizing the accommodation request process with a fully ADA-compliant interface that allows students to seamlessly submit requests, connect with note-takers, have assistive devices checked out and tracked, build workflows to ensure that all campus offices are staying connected, and more.
 It is up to universities to make sure that they build a culture of accessibility by providing students with the ability to approve accommodation requests online, ensure fast and cohesive communication between colleagues, and easily track accessibility resources like study room availability, software and device inventory, and more.
-Utilizing Symplicity Accommodate’s reporting tool can empower disability services offices to proactively engage and train faculty/staff on the campus needs for a university’s disabled student population by providing robust data to back up the necessary needs of students.
+Utilizing Symplicity Accommodate’s reporting tool can empower disability services offices to proactively engage and train faculty/staff on the campus needs for a university’s students with a disability population by providing robust data to back up the necessary needs of students.